Rishabh7896/Competitive-Programming/README.md

 </p>

 ### Overview
-This repository contains the code to the practice as well as solutions to the contest problems.
+This repository contains the code to the practice problems as well as solutions to the contest problems from different coding platforms.

 ### Contents